sagar-46/LeetCode/Easy/README.md

 1394.Given an array of integers arr, a lucky integer is an integer that has a frequency in the array equal to its value.
 Return the largest lucky \
 &emsp; &emsp;integer in the array.
 If there is no lucky integer return -1.

+1518.There are numBottles water bottles that are initially full of water.
+You can exchange numExchange empty water bottles from the market \
+&emsp; &emsp; with one full water bottle.
+The operation of drinking a full water bottle turns it into an empty bottle.
+Given the two integers numBottles \
+&emsp; &emsp;and numExchange, return the maximum number of water bottles you can drink.

 1929.Given an integer array nums of length n, you want to create an array ans of length 2n where ans[i] == nums[i] and ans[i + n] == nums[i] \
 &ensp; &emsp;for 0 <= i < n (0-indexed).Specifically, ans is the concatenation of two nums arrays.Return the array ans.